ssvlabs/ssv/docs/specs/NETWORKING.md

 ## Sync Protocols

-There are several sync protocols, tha main purpose is to enable operator nodes to sync past decided message or to catch up with round changes.
+There are several sync protocols, the main purpose is to enable operator nodes to sync past decided message or to catch up with round changes.

 In order to participate in some validator's consensus, a peer will first use sync protocols to align on past information.